TheSara/RigelMCMod/README.md

 # RigelMCMod #
 A server modification for the RigelMC FreeOP server.
 Heavily Modified from the UnraveledMCMod (See Bottom!)

+# Project Setup #
+Download the lib folder [here](http://rigelmc.ga/github/lib.zip) and place it in the Project Folder.

+It is recommended to use Netbeans... cause it's the best ;)

 Please read the following below:
 # TotalFreedomMod #